etkecc/synapse-admin/docs/reverse-proxy.md

 # Serving Synapse Admin behind a reverse proxy

-Your are supposed to do so for any service you want to expose to the internet, and here you can find specific instructions and example configurations for Synapse Admin.
+You are supposed to do so for any service you want to expose to the internet, and here you can find specific instructions and example configurations for Synapse Admin.

+If you need `/admin`, use the prebuilt `synapse-admin-subpath-admin` tarball from [GitHub Releases](https://github.com/etkecc/synapse-admin/releases) or the `dist-admin` artifact from [GitHub Actions](https://github.com/etkecc/synapse-admin/actions/workflows/workflow.yml).
+For the root path, use the prebuilt `synapse-admin` tarball from [GitHub Releases](https://github.com/etkecc/synapse-admin/releases) or the `dist-root` artifact from [GitHub Actions](https://github.com/etkecc/synapse-admin/actions/workflows/workflow.yml).

 ## Nginx